CSC3100/.github/profile/README.md

 - Example of Client-Server Architecture (TCP Sockets): [Pong Game](https://github.com/CSC3100/Pong-Game)
 - [Example of Service API](https://github.com/CSC3100/Cloud-Services)
 - [Example of MQTT Publish-Subscriber](https://github.com/CSC3100/MQTT)
+- Implementation of Design Patterns
+- Examples of loggers: SL4J Logback
+- Examples of dependencies with Maven: Jsoup, JavaParser, JFreeChart, Weka

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.